Making homemade bread should be a fun experience, and many people start making it at home simply because it’s enjoyable.

 Yes, you can attempt to turn things around by deflating the dough.
 Use your hands to push the dough down and deflate it.

 Now take the time to re-shape the dough and turn it into a loaf.
-Cover it with something so that the dough doesn’t become dried out.
+Cover it with something so that the it doesn’t become dried out.

 Allow the dough to rise again.
-You want to let the dough rise for the period of time that is suggested in the recipe that you’re using.
+You want to let it rise for the period of time that is suggested in the recipe that you’re using.

 Check on the dough when the time is right.
-If all goes well, you should be able to bake the dough and have the bread turn out great.
+If all goes well, you should be able to bake it and have the bread turn out great.